LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/QuickStarts/quick-start-5-2-1-and-below.md

 * [Automatically using CocoaPods](#option-1-cocoapods)
 * [Manually copying the libraries to your Xcode Project](#option-2-libraries-copy-to-xcode-project)

-<div class="important">For both methods, you are <b>required</b> to perform a specific step as a workaround for a <a href="http://www.openradar.me/radar?id=6409498411401216" target="_blank">known iOS issue</a>.
+<div class="note">For both methods, you are <b>required</b> to perform a specific step as a workaround for a <a href="http://www.openradar.me/radar?id=6409498411401216" target="_blank">known iOS issue</a>.
 It's necessary for archiving your app before publishing it to the App Store.
 The required step involves adding a script that loops through the frameworks embedded in the application and removes unused architectures (used for the simulator).</div>

 #### Option 1: Automatically using CocoaPods